Philosophical proof of consistency of the Zermelo-Fraenkel set

 equivalence).

-The justification of consistency goes as follows (and is inspired by
+The justification of soundness and consistency goes as follows.
+The idea

-First, let us assume that this operator has the divine power of
+First, let us assume that God has the power of

 by an existential quantifier may be false in this universe but